-- LNG infrastructure within the ports: Learn how key players, as Brunsbüttel Ports GmbH and LNG in the Baltic Sea Ports, have assessed project feasibility and plans moving forward in developing LNG infrastructure
+- LNG infrastructure within the ports: Learn how key players have assessed project feasibility and plans moving forward in developing LNG infrastructure

-- Project funding: Hear from the European Commission TEN-T Executive Agency on how ports and ship operators can apply and benefit from available funding programmes
+- Project funding: Hear how ports and ship operators can apply and benefit from available funding programmes

-- Developments in North America: Hear from organisations as LNG America Initiative examining movements on the American front in meeting upcoming sulphur emission standards
+- Developments in North America: Hear from ship operators and suppliers examining movements on the American front in meeting upcoming sulphur emission standards

-- Best practices and safety considerations while using LNG as a marine fuel, hearing from organisations as the newly formed NGO Society for Gas as a Marine Fuel
+- Best practices and safety considerations while using LNG as a marine fuel

-- The developing fuel market: Discover how LNG fuel markets are developing across Europe, with presentations from Chive UK and Skangass AS
+- The developing global fuel market: Discover how LNG fuel markets are developing across Europe, North America and Asia

-- Bunkering technologies: Take in new developments on the bunkering front with sessions led by organisations as Argos Group
+- Bunkering technologies: Take in new developments on the bunkering front, from LNG bunkering barges to storage and fueling infrastructure

 Who Should Attend?

 LNG Bunkering Summit will bring together a full spectrum of organisations, including ports, shipping operators, bunkering companies, oil and gas producers and solution providers.
 If you are involved in bunkering and marine fuels, this event will provide you with an unparalleled scope of the LNG developments unfolding in the North and Baltic Seas.